1985

 Radio City

-Opening Acts: Jekyll and Hyde, Traitor
+Opening Acts: Jekyl and Hyde, Traitor

 Around this time original POISON guitarist Matt Smith quit the band.
 Vocalist Brett Michaels asked Ronny to audition but he declined: WITCH were going to make it.